Educators around the world see well-being as an engine of cognition and learning.

-Lagging indicators, which include fatality rates, incident statistics and health problems, have traditionally informed mining risk-management to measure its successes and failures.
+Lagging indicators, which include fatality rates, incident statistics, and health problems, have traditionally informed mining risk-management to measure its successes and failures.
 Leading indicators, however, can be created to produce forward-looking analysis in order to implement effective proactive control measures.

 The report offers:

-- a framework for developing leading indicatorsa
+- a framework for developing leading indicators

 - common definition of leading indicators and their limitations

--guidance on how leading indicators can be used and implemented
+- guidance on how leading indicators can be used and implemented

 - case studies on how companies have been using them

 Global labour markets are undergoing massive change, driven in large part by advances in technology.
-Increasing automation and the rise of the so-called gig economy are displacing existing jobs while creating new jobs that demand different skills, and changing the trajectory of our working lives.
+Increasing automation and the rise of the so-called gig economy are displacing existing jobs while creating new jobs that demand different skills and changing the trajectory of our working lives.
 The scope and scale of these shifts are unprecedented and will deeply affect the lives of working Canadians.
-We estimate that by 2030, automation and changes in existing occupations could threaten the jobs of more than 10 percent of Canadian workers unless they acquire new skills.
+We estimate that by 2030, automation and changes in existing occupations could threaten the jobs of more than 10% of Canadian workers unless they acquire new skills.
 This document discusses the challenges and proposes a pathway to address this.